mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 In this section we will discuss the use of some of the basic descriptive statistic functions availble for use in Sage.

-To demonstrate their usage we will first generate a psudo-random list of integers to describe.
+To demonstrate their usage we will first generate a pseudo-random list of integers to describe.
 The :func:`.random` function generates a random number from :math:`[0,1)`, so we will use a trick.
 Note, by the nature of random number generation your list of numbers will be different. ::